Jeffcw96/graphql-learning-journey/04-graphql-union/README.md

 ## Welcome to JeffDevsLife blog learning journey

-In this tutorial, we will be going through how to ensure our GraphQL resolver is type-safe by using graphql codegen
+In this tutorial, we will be going through how to ensure our handle dynamic GraphQL Query return type with the aid of `Union` and `Interface`

 ### To Start